tannerhorton/latitude_weather_web_visual/README.md

 Your website must be deployed to GitHub Pages:

 As a result, the website must work at a live, publicly accessible URL.
 Save this URL for your later submission.
-Bonus
-For extra challenges (but no additional points), you may wish to try any or all of the following:

 Use the same requirements but a different dataset to make it your own.